 Searching by name and community in Prince William County

-Dale City, Woodbridge, Lake Ridge, Gainesville, Bristow, and Quantico are all in Prince William County.
+Dale City, Woodbridge, Lake Ridge, Gainesville, Bristow, and the Quantico area are all in Prince William County.
 Manassas and Manassas Park are independent cities with separate court systems.
-Virginia's OCIS statewide search covers all three jurisdictions simultaneously for General District Court matters — running it first without jurisdiction selection is the most efficient approach when the Manassas-Prince William distinction is uncertain.
+Virginia's OCIS statewide search covers all three jurisdictions simultaneously for General District Court matters.
+Run it without restricting to one jurisdiction when the Manassas vs. Prince William County distinction is uncertain.
 Our name-based search guide covers the initial identity step.

-OCIS first for statewide General District Court coverage.
 For Circuit Court records, select Prince William County from the Virginia Courts system dropdown.
-For Quantico-affiliated military personnel, federal military court records through the JAG system are a separate inquiry.
-Property records through the Prince William County Assessor can confirm current address for recently arrived residents in the county's newer western subdivisions.
-See our public records guide for Virginia's broader framework.
+For Quantico-affiliated military personnel, federal military court records through JAG are a parallel inquiry.
+Property records through the Prince William County Assessor can confirm current addresses for recently arrived residents in the county's newer western subdivisions.
+See our public records guide for Virginia's framework.

 Searching across the southern DC metro corridor

-The southern DC metro corridor — Prince William County, Manassas, Stafford County, and Spotsylvania County — sees significant address migration as residents move south along I-95 seeking more affordable housing.
-A Prince William County search that comes up thin for a known northern Virginia resident may simply reflect a move further south into Stafford or Spotsylvania.
-Virginia's OCIS statewide search covers all of these jurisdictions simultaneously for General District Court matters.
+The southern DC metro corridor sees significant address migration as residents move south along I-95 toward more affordable housing in Stafford and Spotsylvania counties.
+A Prince William County search that comes back thin for a known northern Virginia resident may reflect a subsequent move further south.
+Virginia's OCIS covers all of these jurisdictions simultaneously for General District Court matters.

 Start Here: Enter Any Name To View Records